ArashAzma/Twitter-CLONE/README.md

 # Twitter-CLONE
 Twitter-CLONE is a web application that mimics the functionality and design of the popular social media platform Twitter.
-It is built using Next.js, MongoDB, and Tailwind CSS.
 It allows users to create accounts, post tweets, follow other users, like and more.
+# It is built using :
+- Next.js
+- MongoDb & mongoose
+- next-auth(google)
+- TailWind

 # Features
 Authentication: Users can sign up, log in, and log out using next-auth